IAmLaxel/IAmLaxel/README.md

-I'm Laxel.
-I have lots of ideas that I plan to do.
+i'm Laxel. i have lots of ideas that I plan to do.
-Some of them I've done, tried, or even "finished" Anyways, I don't have much to say about myself
+Some of them i've done, tried, or even "finished" anyways, i don't have much to say about myself

-As always,
+as always,
-Look at the sky
+look at the sky